 Your system’s corporate account management capabilities should be able to address complex, hierarchical corporate account structures.
 Buyers should be able to configure their own account management structure, add authorized users, and create purchasing rules regardless of how many businesses, teams, departments, offices, or branches they may have.

 Many businesses manage multinational brands that operate across various countries, currencies, and tax regulations.
 Thus, scalability and localization capabilities of your B2B eCommerce solution may become a critical requirement for your business.

-These features for B2B eCommerce are typically addressed by a B2B platform out of the box.
-For example, OroCommerce Enterprise Edition comes out-of-the-box with flexible and robust multi-website management tools allowing organizations to control multiple businesses from one central admin console.
-But if you build your custom eCommerce solution from scratch, don’t forget to address scalability and security requirements that come with multi-website capabilities.
+These B2B eCommerce features are typically addressed by a purpose-built B2B platform out of the box.
+For example, OroCommerce Enterprise Edition includes flexible and robust multi-website management tools allowing organizations to control multiple businesses from one central admin console.
+If you build a custom eCommerce solution from scratch, don’t forget to address scalability and security requirements that come with multi-website capabilities.

 Content Management System

-Having access to in-depth product information is one of the key requirements of B2B buyers for an eCommerce website.
-Because B2B buyers purchase items for pragmatic reasons, merchants will have to offer supplemental information to ensure the buyer knows what he or she is purchasing.
-Product descriptions, videos, certifications, marketing sheets – all this information may help you clearly display all the advantages of your products and address different questions of multiple decision makers in a preemptive manner.
+Having access to in-depth product information is a critical requirement for many B2B buyers.
+Because they purchase items for pragmatic (not emotional) reasons, merchants have to offer supplemental information to ensure buyers know what they are buying.
+Product descriptions, videos, certifications, marketing sheets – all this information help you clearly communicate the advantages of your products and preemptively address questions and pain points of multiple decision-makers.

-Having CMS capabilities on your eCommerce platform enables marketing and merchandising teams to make updates to content and product pages without IT intervention further streamlining productivity.
+A B2B eCommerce platform with robust CMS capabilities enables marketing and merchandising teams to update content and product pages without IT intervention, further streamlining productivity.